geshan/au-companies-providing-work-visa-sponsorship/README.md

 Format inspired from [Hiring without whiteboards](https://github.com/poteto/hiring-without-whiteboards)

+## Before applying for jobs

+Before applying for (tech) jobs in Australia, please do learn about the [visa 482](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482) and the [conditions](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482/medium-term-stream) for lodging the visa.
+For example, 482 medium-term stream requires least 2 years relevant work experience.

 ## PRs welcome

 If you know of any company that provides work visa sponsorship for tech roles please open a PR to add them.
 Thanks!